SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

 #### To collect the walking data:

-* Follow the steps described in [ Machine Learning Workbench > Data pull > Cumulocity IoT](/machine-learning/web-app-mlw/#cumulocity-iot) and pull the measurements of newly registered smartphone with *walkData.csv* as **File name**, data interval (i.e. interval during which the data was created), "None" as **Aggregation** and select "c8y_Acceleration"  as **Data points**.
+* Follow the steps described in [Machine Learning Workbench > Data pull > { < product-name-1 > }}](/machine-learning/web-app-mlw/#cumulocity-iot) and pull the measurements of newly registered smartphone with "walkData.csv" as **File name**, data interval (i.e. interval during which the data was created), "None" as **Aggregation** and select "c8y_Acceleration" as **Data points**.

 * This file can be previewed to verify the downloaded data and can be used for model building exercise.

 #### To collect the sitting data:

-* Follow the steps described in [ Machine Learning Workbench > Data pull > Cumulocity IoT](/machine-learning/web-app-mlw/#cumulocity-iot) and pull the measurements of newly registered smartphone with *sittingData.csv* as **File name**, data interval (i.e. interval during which the data was created), "None" as **Aggregation** and select "c8y_Acceleration"  as **Data points**.
+* Follow the steps described in [Machine Learning Workbench > Data pull > { < product-name-1 > }}](/machine-learning/web-app-mlw/#cumulocity-iot) and pull the measurements of the newly registered smartphone with "sittingData.csv" as **File name**, data interval (i.e. interval during which the data was created), "None" as **Aggregation** and select "c8y_Acceleration" as **Data points**.

 * This file can be previewed to verify the downloaded data and can be used for model building exercise.

 #### To collect the jumping data:

-* Follow the steps described in [ Machine Learning Workbench > Data pull > Cumulocity IoT](/machine-learning/web-app-mlw/#cumulocity-iot) and pull the measurements of newly registered smartphone with *jumpData.csv* as **File name**, data interval (i.e. interval during which the data was created), "None" as **Aggregation** and select "c8y_Acceleration"  as **Data points**.
+* Follow the steps described in [Machine Learning Workbench > Data pull > { < product-name-1 > }}](/machine-learning/web-app-mlw/#cumulocity-iot) and pull the measurements of the newly registered smartphone with "jumpData.csv" as **File name**, data interval (i.e. interval during which the data was created), "None" as **Aggregation** and select "c8y_Acceleration" as **Data points**.

-* This file can be previewed to verify the downloaded data and can be used for model building exercise.
+* Once data is downloaded, this file can be previewed to verify the downloaded data and can be used for model building exercise.

-Once data is downloaded.

-The following steps illustrate the next steps to merge all these file and create a concatenated data with labels which can be used for machine learning model building exercise using the Jupyter Notebook.
+The following steps illustrate the next steps to merge all these file and create a concatenated data with labels which can be used for the machine learning model building exercise using the Jupyter Notebook.

-Follow the steps described in [ Machine Learning Workbench > Jupyter Notebook > Editing and executing a notebook](/machine-learning/web-app-mlw/#editing-and-executing-a-notebook) and execute the existing code snippets in each cell of the **MergeData.ipynb**.
-This will perform following actions.
+Follow the steps described in [Machine Learning Workbench > Jupyter Notebook > Editing and executing a notebook](/machine-learning/web-app-mlw/#editing-and-executing-a-notebook) and execute the existing code snippets in each cell of the *MergeData.ipynb*.
+This will perform the following actions.

-*	Loads al the activity data, aggregate them in second wise, and add labels for each activity and save it in a single file *activityData.csv*.
+-	Loads all the activity data
+-	aggregate them in second wise
+-	add labels for each activity
+-	save it in a single file *activityData.csv*.

 <img src="/images/zementis/ActivityRecognition/notebook1.PNG" alt="Download" style="display:inline-block; margin:0">